Makar Sankranti: Assam

 A Buffalo fight held at Ranthali, in Nagaon District of Assam, on the occasion of Magh bihu.

-Magh Bihu (also called Bhogali Bihu (Bihu of eating foods and enjoyment) or Maghar Domahi is a harvest festival celebrated in Assam, India, which marks the end of harvesting season in the month of Maagha (January–February).
+Magh Bihu, also called Bhogali Bihu (Bihu of eating foods and enjoyment) or Maghar Domahi is a harvest festival celebrated in Assam, India, which marks the end of harvesting season in the month of Maagha (January–February).
 It is the Assam celebration of Makar Sankranti, with feasting lasting for a week.

 The festival is marked by feasts and bonfires.
 The day of the Bihu starts at early dawn by a post-harvesting ceremony called "Meji".
 In this, bonfires are burned in the house, temples, fields and people pray to Agnidev for blessings Young people erect makeshift huts, known as Meji and Bhelaghar, from bamboo, leaves and thatch, and in Bhelaghar they eat the food prepared for the feast, and then burn the huts the next morning.
 The celebrations also feature traditional Assamese games such as tekeli bhonga (pot-breaking) and buffalo fighting.
 Magh Bihu celebrations start on the last day of the previous month, the month of "Pooh", usually the 29th of Pooh and usually 14 January, and is the only day of Magh Bihu in modern times (earlier, the festival would last for the whole month of Magh, and so the name Magh Bihu).
 The night before is "Uruka" (28th of Pooh), when people gather around a bonfire, cook dinner, and make merry.

-During Magh Bihu people of Assam make cakes of rice with various names such as Shunga Pitha, Til Pitha etc. and some other sweets of coconut called Laru or Laskara.

 A traditional sweet sesame-jaggery based ladoo exchanged and eaten on Makar Sankranti.

-Bihar

-It is popularly known as Sakraat or Khichdi in western Bihar and Til Sakraat or Dahi Chura in rest of Bihar where people usually eat Dahi and Chura (Flattened Rice), sweets made of Til Sesame seeds and Chini (Sugar)/Gud(Jaggery) such as Tilkut, Tilwa (Til ke Ladoo) etc. In the state, the crops harvested around the time are Sesame Seeds, Paddy, etc.

 Goa

 Known as Sankrant in Goa and like in the rest of the country, people distribute sweets in the form of granules of sugar-coated till pulses among family members and friends.
 Newly married women offer five sughat or small clay pots with black beaded threads tied around them, to the deity.
 These pots are filled with newly harvested food grains and are offered with betel leaves and areca nut.
-Its observance takes place on a rather subdued note, unlike major festivals of the region like Ganesh chaturthi.